idksoftware/ImgArchive/Administrative-Housekeeping.md

 `siaadmin init`

  The first specifies the installed user or users.
-This is common to almost all OS's that an application can install for one user or all uses who can login to the computer running the application.
+As explained above it is common to almost all OS's that an application can install for one user or all uses who can login to the computer running the application.
 `--users=<Myself|All>`

 if the --users option is not present then the installation will default to "all users" and elevated privileges will be required and will fail to install if the privilege are not found

 The other arguments relate to the location of archive components. these components are as follows:

-* The archive repository i.e. where the archive are located (--shadow-path).
+* The archive repository i.e. where the shadow archive are located (--shadow-path).

 * The system environment i.e. where the system files are located (--archive-path).

 * The workspace i.e. where the working copies of images are located (workspace-path).

-#### The archive Location
+#### The shadow archive Location
 The location of the archive can be specified individually and not part of there the configuration is located as the archive can be quite large.
 Therefore this can be specified as a separate augment on the command line.
 If these is not supplied then the default will be to add it as a folder in the configuration.

 #### The system environment location